filmhubhq/filmhubhq.github.io/one-sheets/china.md

 <div class="col-md-6">

 ### Benefits
-  + Distribute to 200+ Western streaming channels
+  + Distribution to 200+ Western streaming channels
-  + Auto-publish custom *Amazon channels*
+  + Auto-publish *Amazon channels*
-  + Handling hundreds of thousands of content hours
-  + Large scale tech infrastructure, no human involvement
+  + 100% tech - we do everything for you
-  + Non-exclusive, no long-term contracts
+  + Flexible: Keep ownership, Non-exclusive, No long-term contracts

 ### Royalties at scale
-  + **Recurring, growing revenue** at high volume
+  + **Recurring revenue**, growing, at high volume
   + Access to billions of Western viewers
-  + Better rates than traditional industry
+  + Much better rates than traditional industry
+  + Paid fast, from 1st stream, no deductions, transparent
   + Consolidated collection, auditing, disbursement
-  + Low latency, no deductions, transparent

 ### Low cost
   + $0 upfront fees